Illegal (PinkPantheress song)

-"Illegal" is a song by English singer-songwriter and record producer PinkPantheress.
-It was released on June 6, 2025 through Warner Records as the third single from her second mixtape Fancy That.
+"Illegal" is a song by British singer-songwriter and record producer PinkPantheress.
+It was released on 6 June 2025 through Warner Records as the third single from her second mixtape Fancy That.
 The song samples "Dark & Long (Dark Train)" by Underworld.
-That same year, it become a popular meme on TikTok where the song is played with two people shaking hands, with alternating video point of view shots.
+That same year, it became a popular trend on TikTok, where the song is played with two people shaking hands, with alternating points of view being shown.

 Background and release

 ‘Illegal’ feels like coming home, it’s garage, gritty, and takes me right back to where I started with music.
 I’ve always loved that raw, late-night energy, and sampling Underworld felt like the perfect way to tap into that spirit while making it my own.